-The Health Center Campus Clinic Manager will be located at Cassidy Hall, or other designated site, to coordinate all medical personnel, supplies, and actual medical care on site.
-This person will also work closely with other agencies (North Colorado Medical Center and Weld County Health Department) for transportation and needed information sharing.
+The Health Center Campus Clinic Manager will be at Cassidy Hall, or other designated site, to coordinate all medical personnel, supplies, and actual medical care on site.
+This person will also work closely with other agencies (North Colorado Medical Center and Weld County Department of Public Health and Environment) for transportation and needed information sharing.